-- 82. In 1999, the Center for Constitutional Rights filed a class action lawsuit, Daniels, et al. v.
-The City of New York, et al., ("Daniels") to challenge the NYPD's unconstitutional policy, practice and/or custom of conducting rampant stops and frisks of individuals without the reasonable articulable suspicion required under the Fourth Amendment and which impermissibly used race and/or national origin -- not reasonable suspicion -- as the determinative factors in deciding to stop and frisk individuals. - 83.
-In 2003, a settlement was reached in Daniels which resulted in a Stipulation that required, inter alia, the NYPD to adopt a written policy prohibiting unlawful racial profiling.
-The Stipulation also required the NYPD to produce quarterly data concerning the NYPD stop and frisk activity which is contained in its UF-250 forms. - 84.
-During the pendency of Daniels, the NYPD claimed it had disbanded the SCU, however, the unlawful practices perfected by the NYPD through the SCU have continued, through other methods, as part of the NYPD's anti-crime strategy.
+al. v.
+The City of New York, et al., Case No. 99 Civ.
+1696, in the Southern District of New York to challenge the NYPD's unconstitutional policy, practice and/or custom of conducting rampant stops and frisks of individuals without the reasonable articulable suspicion required under the Fourth Amendment and which impermissibly used race and/or national origin -- not reasonable suspicion -- as the determinative factors in deciding to stop and frisk individuals.
+In 2003, a settlement of the case was reached which resulted in a Stipulation that required, inter alia, the NYPD to adopt a written policy prohibiting unlawful racial profiling.
+The Stipulation also required the NYPD to produce quarterly data concerning the NYPD stop and frisk activity which is contained in its UF-250 forms.
+During the pendency of the lawsuit, the NYPD claimed it had disbanded the SCU, however, the unlawful practices perfected by the NYPD through the SCU have continued, through other methods, as part of the NYPD's anti-crime strategy.1